 Golf in Japan was once a sport only played by Western-educated Japanese people or foreigners.
 England’s Arthur Hesketh Groom brought the sport to Japan after living there over 30 years.
 He created a small golf course in 1901 so he could play his favorite sport.
 The sport remained exclusive until after World War II when the social class system was broken apart.
 Golf is now enjoyed by anyone and everyone int he country.
 There are many different golf courses in Japan for every level of player.
 Foreigners have a tough time sometimes in Japan playing the game because of the language barriers.

 Tennis has an important place in the culture of Japan.
-Japan won their first Olympic metal in 1920 when Ichiya Kumagai won gold.
+Japan won their first Olympic medal in 1920 when Ichiya Kumagai won gold.
 Empress Michiko and Emperor Akihito met in Kariuzawa in 1957 on a tennis court.
 Japanese tennis player Kei Nishikori is the only male to be ranked in the top 10.
 Back in 1878, the first tennis courts were built in Yokohama.
 They were used only by foreigners until American doctor George A. Leland introduced Western-style sports to the country.
 The only problem was that the materials to make the tennis balls were expensive.
 A flexible, all-rubber ball was developed, leading to a game of “soft tennis.”
 Soft tennis became the standard form of tennis played in Japan.

 Table tennis came from England where it was a popular sport amount high-class British tennis players.
 When it rained, they played table tennis.
 Japan’s Tsuboi Gendo brought the equipment from England to his country.
 Japan is now one of the most popular places for table tennis.
 They won a silver medal and two bronze metals in 2016 at the Rio Olympic Games.